Financial-Times/origami-website/_tutorials/build-service.md

 title: The Build Service
 ---

 # {{page.title}}

 Using the Origami Build Service is the quickest way of getting Origami components to work in your product.
-The service bundles together the CSS and the JavaScript for all Origami components on a central server.
+The service bundles together the <abbr title="Cascading Style Sheets">CSS</abbr> and the JavaScript for all Origami components on a central server.
 You can then access specific component bundles by using a `link` or `script` tag.

-<aside>You can find more detailed information on the Build Service's self hosted <a href="https://www.ft.com/__origami/service/build" class="o-typography-link--external" target="\_blank" rel="noopener">CodePen</a>, or <a href="https://jsbin.com/" class="o-typography-link--external" target="\_blank">API and technical documentation</a>.</aside>
+<aside>You can find more detailed information on the Build Service's self hosted <a href="https://jsbin.com/" class="o-typography-link--external" target="\_blank"><abbr title="Application Programming Interface">API</abbr> and technical documentation</a>.</aside>

 Below is a step by step walkthrough for building a page for an article about fruit, with FT.com colors and fonts, and we'll include a few Origami components to do so.

 ## Setting up your sandbox
 For this tutorial, we recommend you follow along by setting up your project in <a href="https://codepen.io/" class="o-typography-link--external" target="\_blank" rel="noopener">CodePen</a>, or <a href="https://jsbin.com/" class="o-typography-link--external" target="\_blank" rel="noopener">JSBin</a>.

-There are usually three three parts to an Origami component; HTML, CSS and JavaScript.
+There are usually three three parts to an Origami component; <abbr title="Hypertext Markup Language">HTML</abbr>, <abbr title="Cascading Style Sheets">CSS</abbr> and JavaScript.
 We're going implement one at a time to put together our page.

 <aside>We'll be providing code snippets for you to follow, but you can also have a look at the <a href="https://codepen.io/ft-origami/full/ejLNNL" class="o-typography-link--external" target="\_blank" rel="noopener">result of the tutorial</a>.</aside>

 Let's begin.

-## Boilerplate HTML
+## Boilerplate <abbr title="Hypertext Markup Language">HTML</abbr>
 We'll need to start with some boilerplate markup.

-There are three things we want on a FT-like article page: a [grid](https://registry.origami.ft.com/components/o-grid), consistent [typography](https://registry.origami.ft.com/components/o-typography) and a background [color](https://registry.origami.ft.com/components/o-colors).
+There are three things we want on a <abbr title="Financial Times">FT</abbr>-like article page: a [grid](https://registry.origami.ft.com/components/o-grid), consistent [typography](https://registry.origami.ft.com/components/o-typography) and a background [color](https://registry.origami.ft.com/components/o-colors).

-In order to get that, we'll need the foundation of our HTML to look like this:
+In order to get that, we'll need the foundation of our <abbr title="Hypertext Markup Language">HTML</abbr> to look like this:

 <pre><code class="o-syntax-highlight--html">&lt;!DOCTYPE html>
 &lt;html lang="en">